J0HJOH/School-App/README.md

 ## Contribution Guildlines

 * Fork this repository
-* Clone the repository to your repository using git clone https://github.com/J0HJOH/School-App
+* Clone the repository to your local machine using git clone https://github.com/J0HJOH/School-App
 ###  Follow this steps to begin your contribution:
  #### For the Frontend:
    - Built using Flutter